50 Introduction

-Why should data science be concerned with ethics?
+Why should data science be concerned with ethics, the moral principles that govern our behavior?
 Because our discipline, what we do, has impact on people’s lives.
-And so it behooves us to make sure this impact does not cause harm by perpetuating stereotypes or mis-allocating/withholding resources.
+And so it behooves us to make sure this impact does not cause harm by perpetuating stereotypes or by mis-allocating/withholding resources.

 In their book “Ethics and Data Science”, Loukides, Mason, and Patil (2018) note that,